-Inside: You’ll learn why connection is the most powerful tool a parent has for promoting positive behaviors in their child, and what common daily barriers exist that get in the way of connecting with our child.
+Inside: Learn the most important positive parenting tip for promoting positive behaviors in a child, and what common daily barriers get in the way of this.

 My eyelids are heavy from a late night of decorating heart cookies for my seven-year old’s classroom, only to be followed by an early morning of packing lunches and finishing up homework and signing what seem to be hundreds of school forms (and where are all the dang pens anyway!?).

 “Girls, time to get boots and coats on for school!”

 After a few minutes of searching the house with clenched fists and cheeks flushed hot with frustration, I find my oldest daughter hiding under her bed: “I don’t want to go to school.
 I’m not going!”

 What does it take to get these kids to listen?!
 What I missed that morning was the single most vital positive parenting tip.

 This positive parenting tip is your greatest superpower

 Did you know studies have found that relational discomfort is experienced in the brain the exact same way our bodies experience actual physical pain?
 Nuts, right?

 Relationships matter.
 That being case, the relationship between a parent and child matters more.

 The parent-child dynamic has historically been referred to in terms of attachment, which considers the quality of the relationship between parent and child in the first few years of a child’s life.